AgneDJ/html_hydro_reader/README.md

 # HTML HYDRO READER

----

-# Excel Updater

-Excel Updater is a desktop application built using Python and `tkinter` that allows users to update an Excel file with data extracted from HTML files.
+Html hydro reader is excel updater is a desktop application built using Python and `tkinter` that allows users to update an Excel file with data extracted from HTML files.
 This application is compatible with both macOS and Windows.

 ## Features